phillippro/astrobridge/README.md

    The bash code is used to calibrate all images.
    You can use it like this:

-   source astrobridge_jpg.sh e1 e2
+   source astrobridge_jpg.sh e1 e2 reference_image mod

    or
-   /bin/bash astrobridge_jpg.sh e1 e2
+   /bin/bash astrobridge_jpg.sh e1 e2 reference_image mod

    or
-   ./astrobridge_jpg.sh e1 e2
+   ./astrobridge_jpg.sh e1 e2 reference_image mod

-   , where e1, e2 are exposure time of darks and flats separately.
+   , where e1, e2 are exposure time of darks and flats separately,  reference image is for stack and mod is the stack mode.

    Note: The code astrobridge_jpg.sh and calibration_jpg.sh should be put into calibration/